dhodge180/ChessNavigator/README.md

 ### Adding and removing pieces

-Adding new pieces by dragging them from the extra pieces panel requires first toggling "Legality" off.
+Add new pieces by dragging them from the extra pieces panel.

-Removing pieces by dragging them from the board and dropping them off the board requires first toggling "Legality" off.
+Removing pieces by dragging them from the board and dropping them off the board.

 If you add pieces from the panel using the right-mouse-button you can keep adding more pieces of the same type without returning to the panel.